nikita-chistyakov/data_viz_streamlit/README.md

 During the project, we encountered challenges related to data formatting and labeling.
 However, we successfully overcame these obstacles by implementing effective solutions.

+For example, we renamed all countries abbreviations with full names ('FR' : 'France')